NDepend Blog

 This program outputs:

-The alignment number indicates the number of characters allotted for displaying the string.
+The alignment number indicates the number of characters allowed for displaying the string.
 If this number is positive, the string is right-aligned; if negative, it is left-aligned.
 Should the string exceed the length of the alignment number, the runtime doesn’t truncate it.
 This can cause misalignment when you display multiple lines.

 New Lines in Interpolation Expression